SamKr/SharpWit/README.md

 IMPORTANT: Open Vitals.NLP.NLP_Processing.cs and add your wit.ai access token, or the connection will fail.
 You can find it under 'Settings' in the wit.ai console.

-A big thank-you to the developers over at wit.ai for making their fantastic service, and free-to-use at that :)
+A big thank-you to the developers over at wit.ai for making their fantastic service, and free-to-use at that :) You can find them here: https://wit.ai/

 Sam.